First Net-Zero Emissions Building in the region

 SEE Institute is located in The Sustainable City (TSC), a residential community that represents an illustrative example of best environmental enhancement practices and various smart solutions blending together which allow not only to deliver a high quality of life to its residents but to be a living lab integrating research, innovation and experiential learning.

-Hybrid Cooling System & BIOGAS PLANT
+Hybrid Cooling System & Biogas Plant

 A small-scale biogas plant using anaerobic digestion is designed to handle up to 3,000 kg of organic waste per day to produce biogas and a digestate.
 The Biogas plant will divert the organic waste that is produced within the TSC.
 There is no combustion – digestion will produce approximately 321 m3/day of biogas which will be serving a direct-fired absorption chilled through a well-insulated and concealed pipe.
-The absorption chiller will contribute around 39% of the cooling load required in the SEE Institute which leads to a lower electrical use intensity
+The absorption chiller will contribute around 39% of the cooling load required in SEE Institute which leads to a lower electrical use intensity

 SEE Institute employed an integrated approach to energy demand-side management through passive and active design strategies, to achieve 100 kWh/m2/year of Energy Use Intensity.
 This includes orientation to the North, a highly insulated building envelope, a hybrid cooling system, and a building management system.
 Bifacial PV panels on the rooftop and adjacent car parks are able to meet 300% of the building’s annual electricity demand, therefore offsetting GHG emissions from the building’s day-to-day operation beyond just electricity consumption.